The history of Indian football is incomplete without the Olympics. Here’s how India performed in the four editions of the Games so far.

 History of the Indian football team on the international stage, including its highest peaks and deepest lows, is closely intertwined with the Olympic Games.

 In fact, independent India’s first-ever international football match was at the 1948 Summer Olympics in London.

 So, needless to say, any discussion of the Indian national football team’s progression over the years is incomplete without reference of the Indian football team in Olympics.

 From 1948 to 1960, India qualified regularly for the Olympics and the period is still regarded as Indian football’s golden era.

 With their Olympic football pedigree in tow, the period also witnessed India emerge as one of the premier teams in Asian football, which culminated in gold medals at the 1951 and 1962 Asian Games.

-The Indian football team’s first appearance in Olympics was at London 1948.
+The Indian football team made its first appearance in Olympics at London 1948.
 Just a year after India’s independence from the British Raj, the occasion was a special one as India were competing in the Summer Games in the capital city of their erstwhile colonisers.

 Barring the prevalent political and sociological aspects of the time, the first round match of the tournament against European giants France was also to be India’s first international match as an Independent nation.